 The official blog of the Lung Institute.

 If you have chronic obstructive pulmonary disease (COPD), you have probably heard about the COPD stages, which range from mild to very severe.
-In fact, you may have had certain types of tests or procedures to help you doctor gain valuable measurements and information about your COPD.
+In fact, you may have had certain types of tests or procedures to help your doctor gain valuable measurements and information about your COPD.
 These tests and measurements help your doctor determine your COPD stage and severity.
 One way to measure COPD is with the BODE Index, which takes into account how COPD affects your life.
 Here’s the information you need to know about the BODE Index and COPD.

 What kinds of tests help doctors determine your COPD stage?